Home Studies and Post-Adoption Services

 What is a home study?

-The home study is a pre-placement report that provides both an evaluation of your ability to parent an international adopted child.
-It also provides an intricate part of your parent education.
+The homestudy is a pre-placement report that provides an evaluation of your ability to parent a child adopted internationally and is also an intricate part of your parent education.
 The homestudy is a written evaluation of the findings of the social worker, who has met with the applicants on several occasions, both individually and together.
 At least one meeting will occur in the applicant’s home.
 If there are other people living in the home, they also will be interviewed by the social worker.

 Timeline you can expect